 A Social Worker assists applicants in their efforts to apply for Social Security Benefits and for Public Aid including those with literacy and other problems.
 In addition, the Social Worker helps place homeless and abused individuals in safe and secure shelters, referring clients with substance abuse and mental illness to the proper agencies, and help applicants and recipients fill out complicated forms and applications.
 Finally, our social worker works with the Salvation Army in helping individuals, who do not fit into the other assistance programs, obtain a one-time emergency subsidy in comparison to general assistance which is an on-going program.

 A program in which general assistance recipients earn their benefits by performing work for taxing districts.
 Recipients are not paid but receive credit for hours worked based on the federal minimum wage level.
 Credit is then offset against the amount of their basic maintenance grants (the amount of assistance given not counting medical payments or the value of food stamps).
-Recipients can be required to work the number of hours necessary each month to offset these grants.

 Thornton Township sponsors a General Education Diploma to help students get their high school equivalency degree.
 They meet Monday through Friday.
 To find out more information about the program, call 708-596-6040 ext.
 3180.